gregorriegler/csharp-refactoring-tools/goal.md

 // Extract: calculation logic into a method returning int
 ```

+- [x] Extract code with loop that calculates and returns a single value

 ### Local Variable Usage Extraction - REFINED
 Extract code that uses local variables as parameters.